CenturyLink tower modem setup

 • Make sure the outlet is live.
 You can test this by plugging in another electrical device, and/or try another outlet.

-The red light indicates the modem isn't connecting to the CenturyLink network.
-This can be either because the service hasn't been activated yet, you're using an inactive jack, or there's an issue with the modem's authentication process.
+A red DSL light means the modem isn't connecting to the CenturyLink network.
+This can be because the service hasn't been activated yet, or there's an issue with the jack or the modem configuration.
+You can try these steps to troubleshoot:

-• Try another phone jack if one is available.
+• Try another phone jack in your home if one is available.

 • Try rebooting the modem.
-Unplug everything, wait a few minutes, and plug in again.
-This can often resolve a connection issue.
+Unplug everything, wait a few minutes, then plug it in again.
+This can often resolve a connection issue by clearing the memory and allowing a clean boot-up.

-If you have questions we haven't answered, or if you need any additional support with setting up your modem, chat with us.
+If you need additional support with setting up your modem, chat with us.
 We're here to help!